 Dream-like.
 That’s how it felt.
 That’s how it always felt when it happened.

 Maybe he was dreaming.
 He always accepted the possibility—and usually immediately dismissed it.
-There was almost always some evidence.
-Dirt on his clothes, or holes, and one time he was completely soaked after an encounter with lawn sprinklers.
+There was almost always some evidence: Dirt on his clothes, or holes, and one time he was completely soaked after an encounter with lawn sprinklers.

 Maybe he wished himself somewhere else so strongly that he’d actually caused it to happen.
 Maybe when he was sleeping, it was easier to tap into whatever supernatural power pulled him away almost every night.

 But in his room, none of that mattered.
-He could be alone.
-At peace.
-He’d listen to music and read books, build models and eat junk food (which his sister would have taken from him, outside his sanctuary).
+He could be alone; at peace.
+He’d listen to music and read books, build models and eat junk food (which his sister would have taken from him outside his sanctuary).
 And then he’d crawl into bed and sleep.
 The kind of peaceful sleep he had when he knew that no matter what was going on outside his door, he was impervious to it.
 The kind of sleep where you feel as if you’ll never voluntarily leave your bed again.

 But it was never undisturbed.
 It wasn’t his parents or his sister—it was himself that constantly ruined his peaceful rest.